 I usually look forward to winter as a break from the heat and a chance to see our luscious trees morph into objects that look like giant fingertips reaching into the sky.
-Though many of us locals end up driving home in the dark at 5:30 p.m. during daylight savings time, I love how the holidays offer a together-we-hibernate vibe.
+Though many of us locals end up driving home in the dark at 5:30 p.m. during daylight saving time, I love how the holidays offer a together-we-hibernate vibe.

 Last winter, I read The Little Book of Hygge by Meik Wiking, and it completely changed my attitude.
 Instead of dreading it, I started embracing winter.
-Hygge (pronounced hoo-gah) is the Danish word for happiness, coziness, and contentment.
+Hygge (pronounced hoo-gah) is the Danish word for happiness, coziness and contentment.
 Hygge is more of an experience than a word, which is why there is no exact translation in English.

 Wiking’s book focuses on a few simple components of living to make winter much more enjoyable: Light, Food & Drink, Hygge Outside the Home, and others.
 Many of these components do not cost money, just a change in perspective or routine.

 Have you ever walked into a home, restaurant, or bar that had absolutely no overhead lighting, yet seemed to glow with ambient candlelight and warm lamps?
 The feeling of intimacy and relaxation embraces you immediately, and you feel the instant sensation of home.
-Light is at the center of any hygge tradition!

 Food & Drink

-Hygge Outside: Break the Winter Blues
+Break the Winter Blues Outside

-Movement is so important in the winter to combat seasonal depression, maintain our physical health, and breathe in that cool, crispy winter air when our bodies need a hibernation break.
+Movement is so important in the winter to combat seasonal depression, maintain physical health, and breathe in that cool, crisp winter air when our bodies need a hibernation break.
 Whether you are a local or are on a weekend visit, Southern Indiana offers outdoor activities to get your steps in and get you out of the house.

-If you want a little more involved activity -- especially one that is great for social distancing, look no further than the six golf courses in Southern Indiana!
-With a couple of extra layers, your golf experience will be a much-needed respite, especially with great winter rates!
+If you want a little more involved activity -- especially one that is great for social distancing, look no further than the six golf courses in Southern Indiana.
+With a couple of extra layers, your golf experience will be a much-needed respite, especially with great winter rates.

 My husband and I love to hike in the winter -- though you may not see the buds of spring or the rich foliage of autumn, winter hiking is a preferable way to avoid the heat (layers are key here) and to see the landscape beyond the trails.